SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/2_Features_Reference.md

 Agentic frontends can produce multiple assistant messages in a row, which most LLM APIs reject.
 WilmerAI offers two strategies on `Standard` nodes (only when `prompt` is empty):

-1. **Merge:** `mergeConsecutiveAssistantMessages: true` -- Collapse runs into one message.
+1. **Merge:** Set `mergeConsecutiveAssistantMessages: true` to collapse runs into one message.
 Optional delimiter via `mergeConsecutiveAssistantMessagesDelimiter`.
-2. **Insert:** `insertUserTurnBetweenAssistantMessages: true` -- Add synthetic user messages between them.
+2. **Insert:** Set `insertUserTurnBetweenAssistantMessages: true` to add synthetic user messages between them.
    Customize text with `insertedUserTurnText` (default: `"Continue."`).

 If both are enabled, merging takes precedence.
 Tool-call sequences (`assistant -> tool -> assistant`) are